 These teams aren’t nearly as likely to win the second round game as top seeds are.
 You only want half of your twos making the Elite 8 and one Final 4 squad if you want to play the odds optimally.

 Here is where things start turning more towards the underdogs in the later rounds.
-The #3 has lost to a #14 a total of 21 times (119-21), meaning you still probably don’t want to pick against them in round one, but after that there is a good chance for them to get upset.
+The #3 has lost to a #14 a total of 22 times, meaning you still probably don’t want to pick against them in round one, but after that there is a good chance for them to get upset.